 Volume Adjustments

-How to Troubleshoot and Manage the “Bing Bong” Noise
+How to Troubleshoot and Manage the “Bing-Bong” Noise

 Dealing with Frequent or Random Noises

-If you’re constantly hearing random or frequent bing bong noises coming out of your Alexa device, you must take a look at Alexa’s notification settings in the app.
 As already mentioned, you can find these settings under Devices > Your Echo Device > Sounds.
 Check them out and make sure they are aligned with your preferences.
 In addition, look for any skills or connected services that might be responsible for these sounds.

 Managing Do Not Disturb Settings

-Ever wondered “why does Alexa make a bing bong noise?” when tranquility is paramount or during essential meetings?
-Within the Alexa app lies the Do Not Disturb feature, a haven that quiets these alerts, safeguarding peace in crucial moments
+Ever wondered, “Why does Alexa make a bing-bong noise?” when tranquility is paramount or during essential meetings?
+Within the Alexa app lies the Do Not Disturb feature, a haven that quiets these alerts, safeguarding peace in crucial moments.

 Conclusion